Question for SU(5) x SU(5) string unification: Canonical unification

+Furthermore, at one-loop level all $\Delta b_{i}$'s are positive unless we couple new extra gauge bosons~\cite{Jones:1981we}.
+To avoid the fast proton decay, we will not consider gauge bosons at intermediate scales.
+If we consider the contribution of the second and subsequent terms at left-side of Eq.(\ref{nthres}) into an unique positive contribution, which we will denote by $f_i$ for each coupling, the number found is the necessary quantity to reach unification as follows from Eq.(\ref{nthres}).
+This procedure allows to choose which particle we need to include for a determined unification scale.
+Using this idea with Eqs. (\ref{a_SM}) and (\ref{a_new}) we rewrite Eq.(\ref{nthres}) as

-with $b_{i}^{z}=\left( 41/6,-19/6,-7\right) $ being the SM $\beta $ -function coefficients at one-loop level and the functions $f_{i}$ are the positive contributions which are necessary to reach the string unification at scale $\Lambda$.
-We notice that the quantities at $M_{Z}$ scale are experimental constants, then our parameter freedom is only in the couplings at string scale, the own string scale and in the functions $f_{i}$ since the freedom of couplings at new thresholds are inside these latter parameters.
-However, these first two quantities are put together to form the stringy character of theory.
-Thus the string scale is restricted by $\alpha _{\mathrm{string}}$ in Eq. $\left( \ref{a_string2} \right) $ which is transferred to $f_i$ functions.
+In the above equations (there are three) we have freedom only to determine the unification scale, $\Lambda$, and the three $f_i$ functions.
+Notice that since we are not specifying the particles between $M_Z$ and $\Lambda$, the freedom of new particles at intermediate scales are inside $f_i$, and we have the freedom in the latter, and not only in $\Lambda$, as one would think.
+The string scale is constrained by $\alpha _{\mathrm{st}}$ given by Eq. $\left( \ref{a_string2} \right) $ which is transferred to $f_i$ functions.
 Then, a simplification could be obtained choosing the following parametrization

-and $z$ we call \textit{stringy intensity}, a parameter which is contained in the interval $1\geq z>0$ for perturbative theory.
-The perfect string unification occurs at $z=1$ and, therefore, when $\Lambda =\Lambda _{s}$ and $\alpha _{\mathrm{string} }^{-1}=4\pi $.
-For values of stringy intensity below 1 the string scale is lower but $\alpha _{\mathrm{string}}^{-1}$ increases very fast from the lower bound at $4\pi$.
-Considering the central values of electroweak constants \cite{pdg},\